cFos/l10n/README.md

 How to participate
 ------------------

-If you're willing to help us there are probably two possible scenarios:
+If you're willing to help us there are two possible scenarios:

 ### Report wrong or inaccurate translation

-If you found wrong, inaccurate or offending translation - please, let us know.
+If you found wrong, inaccurate or offending translation — please, let us know.
 You can do it by:

 * opening issue in [Github issues](https://github.com/ArmorDarks/cfos-translation/issues) section;
 * contacting us on [cFos website](http://cfos.de) via `Contact/Support` button;